 The official state tree of Hawaii is the kukui nut tree or kukui tree.
 It’s known elsewhere as the candlenut tree.
 Historians consider the kukui nut tree in Hawaii as one of a number of “canoe plants.”
 This because the Polynesians brought such seeds with them in canoes when they came to Hawaii.
 The kukui nut tree in Hawaii has large silvery-green leaves.
 It can grow up to 80 feet in height.
 And it usually extends wide and tall into a distinct oval-shaped tree top.

 The kukui nut tree in Hawaii has played an important plant in traditional culture and lifestyle.
 Ancient Hawaiians used its durable wood from the trunk to make canoes.
 They used the oil from the nuts to coat fisherman’s nets or to illuminate candle-pods.
 Also, Hawaiians used kukui nut oil as topical dressing for massaging sore muscles, soothing burns, chapped skin and wounds.

-The light-colored oil is practically odorless and easily absorbed by the skin, blending seamlessly with most lotions and creams as it is high in alpha-linoleic and other fatty acids.
+The light-colored oil is practically odorless and easily absorbed by the skin.
+It blends seamlessly with most lotions and creams as it is high in alpha-linoleic and other fatty acids.
 At farmer’s markets around the islands, kukui nut oil can be found as the primary ingredient in soaps, candles and body lotions.
-It can also be used as a hair follicle stimulant, lomi lomi massage oil or a laxative supplement.
+People also use it as a hair follicle stimulant, in lomi lomi massages or even as a laxative.